Shoegaze Began Here - Part I

 The Chameleons - Soul In Isolation (1986)

 I'm surprised this didn't become the COVID19 anthem.
-Anyway it was interesting to read in the comments that guitarist Dave Fielding wrote this tune before even before the first album Script Of The Bridge (1983).
+Anyway it was interesting to read in the comments that guitarist Dave Fielding wrote this tune even before the first album Script Of The Bridge (1983) was recorded.
 It's another dark intense epic.
 Sometimes they reach a Husker Dü like fever pitch except amongst the claustrophobia there is space for respite until you realise that is dread filled too.
 Classic.

 The Chameleons - Second Skin (1983)